Pickin’ on the Prairie

 • Need some song inspiration… here are some bluegrass song ideas

-Acoustic guitar, mandolin, ukulele, banjo, fiddle, dobro, and bass (electric bass guitars are ok).
+Acoustic guitar, mandolin, ukulele, banjo, fiddle, dobro, and acoustic bass (and electric bass guitars) are all welcome.

 Jam Circles:

-• Aim for up to 8-ish people in an inner jam circle or inside a jam tent (those who are leading songs and taking instrument breaks).
+• Aim to have up to 8-ish people in an inner jam circle.

 • Jam circles of this size contribute to better music for players and harmony singers.